aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/_index.md

 ## **Introduction**

-In Excel, you can select multiple cells with a mouse box selection; the set of selected cells is called "Range".
+In Excel, you can select multiple cells with a mouse‑box selection; the set of selected cells is called a **range**.

-For example, you can click the left mouse button in Cell "A1" of Excel and then drag to cell "C4".
+For example, you can click the left mouse button on cell **A1** of Excel and then drag to cell **C4**.
 The rectangular area you selected can also be easily created as an object by using Aspose.Cells for JavaScript via C++.

-Here is how to create a range, put a value, set a style, and perform more operations on the "Range" object.
+Here is how to create a range, put a value, set a style, and perform more operations on the **Range** object.

 ## **Managing Ranges Using Aspose.Cells for JavaScript via C++**

-Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) that represents a Microsoft Excel file.
-The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class contains a [**Workbook.worksheets**](https://reference.aspose.com/cells/javascript-cpp/workbook/#worksheets--) collection that allows access to each worksheet in an Excel file.
-A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
-The [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class provides a [**cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection.
+Aspose.Cells provides a class, **[Workbook](https://reference.aspose.com/cells/javascript-cpp/workbook)**, that represents a Microsoft Excel file.
+The **Workbook** class contains a **Workbook.worksheets** collection that allows access to each worksheet in an Excel file.
+A worksheet is represented by the **[Worksheet](https://reference.aspose.com/cells/javascript-cpp/worksheet)** class.
+The **Worksheet** class provides a **cells** collection.

 ### **Create Range**

-When you want to create a rectangular area that extends over A1:C4, you can use the following code:
+When you want to create a rectangular area that extends over **A1:C4**, you can use the following code:

 ```html
 <!DOCTYPE html>